isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-21-post-Opening Remarks by SMS Tan Kiat How at IMDAxMicrosoft Luncheon.md

 I’m very happy to take the partnership to the next level with this programme.</p>
 <p></p>
 <p>Singapore has been using technology almost from the start.
 We started
-a national computerization programme very early on when computers were not that pervasively used.
+a national computerisation programme very early on when computers were not that pervasively used.
 In those days, computers were very different from computers today.
 In fact, the phone that you have in your pocket right now has more computing power, more memory and more resources compared to